CEO’s Insight: Transforming the Way We Work [Video]

-When we talk about being reactive, a dog with a frisbee is a perfect analogy.
+When we talk about being reactive, a dog with a Frisbee is a perfect analogy.
 Dogs rely solely on instincts and reflexes.
 You throw them a bone, and they will run after it.
-You throw them a frisbee, and they immediately catch it.
+You throw them a Frisbee, and they immediately catch it.
 Sadly, we as humans have become reactive as well – not physically but mentally.
 It only takes a split second or one notification to break our focus.

 Being proactive, on the other hand, is more complicated.
-When you type in ‘proactive’, many different images show up, all symbolizing ‘proactive’.
+When you type in ‘proactive’, many images show up, all symbolizing ‘proactive’.
 To truly understand the core meaning of proactive, we should look at the definition:

 But how can we create and control situations at the age of information overload?